-Taxes for 2019 are due on April 15, and this time of year always brings a number of pressing questions for American taxpayers:
+Taxes are due April 15, and this time of year always brings a number of pressing questions for American taxpayers:

 Whether you’re filing taxes for your business or just for yourself, tax season can feel overwhelming.
 But with some strategic planning and helpful tools, you can avoid feeling the stress.

 Here are 7 helpful tips for an easier and less stressful tax season.

 Table of Contents

 - Decide Whether to File an Amended Return

 - Consult a Tax Professional

 - Get Your Refund As Soon As Possible